hsghori/CS-Notes/high-performance-computer-architecture.md

 Sequential consistehcy enforces all of these orderings.
 Relaxed consistency only enforces a subset of these orderings.
 When dealing with relaxed consistency, the programmer needs to write programs with consistency in mind.
-Usually the processor will come with some non-reorderable instructions which are garunteed to happen in ordere ven if the instructions before it or after it are not - ie these instructions are barriers between sections of out of order accesses.
+Usually the processor will come with some non-reorderable instructions which are guaranteed to happen in ordere ven if the instructions before it or after it are not - ie these instructions are barriers between sections of out of order accesses.

 a __data race__ is a dependence between memory accesses that is not ordered by synchronization.
-A __data race free__ program is a program that cannot create data races - it follows sequencial consistency even if the hardware doesn't have sequential consistency constraints.
+A __data race free__ program is a program that cannot create data races - it follows sequential consistency even if the hardware doesn't have sequential consistency constraints.
 For example, a program like:

 ```MIPS